TL;DR

 2. Create custom audiences and Lookalike Audiences for precise targeting

-The second way to maximize your ROI is to create a Facebook custom audience from your customers’ list on your CRM or autoresponder through LeadsBridge.
-This way, you can enhance your audience targeting on Facebook Marketplace.
+The second way to maximize your ROI is to create a Facebook custom audience from your customer list on your system automatically.
+These data bridges help you enhance your audience targeting on Facebook Marketplace.

 From there, create a custom audience and a lookalike audience to target users who have an interest in your product, have purchased from your store before, or follow your Facebook page.

-The lookalike audience list includes a set of people who share similar traits with your prospects and customers.
-These listings help you get the highest conversion rates from your ads.
+A lookalike audience includes people who share traits with your existing customers or prospects.
+These audiences help you get the highest conversion rates from your ads.

-Read a detailed blog post on the Facebook lookalike audience to know how it works.
+Read a detailed blog post on the Facebook lookalike audience to learn how it works.

 Final thoughts